Offer Strategy

 BOGO Offers

-Leave it to the grocery stores.
-BOGO offers train your clients to think of your services as commodities.
+Leave the Buy One Get One offer to the grocery stores.
+BOGO offers to train your clients to think of your services as commodities.

 They don’t work to bring in new clients because they suggest clients will have to visit your clinic more than once.